royaltm/rust-ser-write/ser-write-json/README.md

 Serializer
 ----------

-The crate provides JSON serializers in 4 flavors depending on how do you want to handle types serialized with `serialize_bytes` method.
+`ser-write-json` provides JSON serializers in 4 flavors depending on how do you want to handle types serialized with `serialize_bytes` method.

 * `to_writer` - serialize bytes as number arrays,
 * `to_writer_hex_bytes` - as HEX-encoded strings,